Want create site? Find Free WordPress Themes and plugins.

 Fiona Campbell: Convener

-Fiona has been involved in the traditional and voluntary arts for a number of years in Scotland and New Zealand (where she hails from).
-She is currently a freelancer working with a variety of organisations on various tasks such as project management, marketing, policy work, fundraising and training.
+Fiona Campbell has been involved in the traditional and voluntary arts for a number of years in Scotland and New Zealand (where she hails from).
+She is currently Head of Finance & Resources (part-time) for Edinburgh Voluntary Organisations’ Council (EVOC) as well as a freelancer working with a variety of organisations on various tasks such as project management, marketing, policy work, fundraising and training.

 Previously, Fiona managed the Scotland team of Voluntary Arts for eleven years, before becoming the Development Manager for the organisation – covering the UK and Republic of Ireland.
 She has been the Press and Marketing Officer for the National Association of Youth Orchestras (NAYO) and her previous post was as Project Administrator for Scottish Education & Action for Development.
 She has completed a Postgraduate Certificate in Cultural Policy & Management.